JacoMig/CodeExperiments/data-aggregation-set/README.md

 ]
 ```

-Write a method named `select`. `select` is used to return items from this set.
+A function named `select` is used to return items from this set.
 It has the interface `select(dataSet [, options])`.
 The options available should include:

 - `id`: get just the items with this id